davesnx/gulpES6ify/README.md

-# es6ify is *WTF*ify?
+#es6ify is *WTF*ify?

-## Initial Gulp for ES6 with livereload, babelify, browserify & watchify
+##Initial Gulp for develop on ES6 with livereload, babelify, browserify & watchify

-Just a boilerplate for begin and scale a ECMAScript6 Application.
+Just a boilerplate for begin and scale a ES6 Application.

 ### Dependencies
  - gulp